2mal3/No-Lag/README.md

 ## Notes

-- Tested for Fabric and Vanilla in 1.19.4
+- tested for Fabric and Vanilla in 1.19.4
-- Not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
+- not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
 - bug reports and suggestions are best done on [GitHub](https://github.com/2mal3/No-Lag/issues)
-- To uninstall, simply click in the datapack menu on **Uninstall this datapack** and then remove the datapack from the worlds folder
+- to uninstall, simply click in the datapack menu on **Uninstall this datapack** and then remove the datapack from the worlds folder
-- The datapack was created with [mc-build](https://github.com/mc-build/mc-build).
+- datapack was created with [mc-build](https://github.com/mc-build/mc-build).
-- The datapack should not create any lag by itself
+- should not create any lag by itself

 _3.1.0_